msmbuilder/osprey/README.md

 ![Logo](http://msmbuilder.org/osprey/development/_static/osprey.svg)

-Osprey is an easy-to-use tool for hyperparameter optimization for machine learning algorithms in python using scikit-learn (or using scikit-learn compatible APIs).
+Osprey is an easy-to-use tool for hyperparameter optimization of machine learning algorithms in Python using scikit-learn (or using scikit-learn compatible APIs).

 Each Osprey experiment combines an dataset, an estimator, a search space